jobovy/gaia_tools/README.rst

 If you want to download a catalog from CDS, you can use ``gaia_tools.load.download.vizier``.

-Tools for querying the Gaia archive
+Tools for querying the Gaia Archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The large amount of data in Gaia's DR2 means that to access the full